Wholeness, Truth, Excellence, Respect

 We appoint, induct and mentor outstanding teachers.
 These professionals are reflective about their classroom practice which values questioning and independence of thought in pupils.
-Members of Common Room act as role models to Reptonians by their own continuing professional development, making manifest a sustained programme of self-improvement as the norm.
+Members of Common Room act as role models to Reptonians by their own continuing professional development, much of it at the highest level and devised by Repton in collaboration with others.
+This makes manifest a sustained programme of self-improvement as the norm.
 Reading and intellectual pursuits take centre stage alongside the delivery of syllabus specifications.
 In the Houses: staff encourage Reptonians to try new sports, to participate in the tried and tested ones for the House, to indulge new activities or instruments and take risks by being responsible for significant House endeavours.
 In Chapel and in the vibrant scene of academic societies Reptonians will have prepared and delivered talks and lead significant discussions.

 Excellence as an aspiration for all, in every pursuit, both individual and collaborative